bluecaret/family-cookbook/docs/recipe/whole-wheat-sandwich-bread.md

 7. Cold ferment (leave in fridge, covered) for 12-24 hours. _See notes._
 8. Grease a baking tin (with butter)
 9. Shape the dough, and place in tin.
-10. Proof, covered with plastic wrap, for 2-2½ hours.
+10. Proof, covered with plastic wrap, for 2 to 2-1/2 hours.

 ### Prepare and bake